What is the average salary in Philadelphia, PA?

 LifeStance Health

-LifeStance Health is a leading mental health care provider.
-They offer a range of services, including therapy and psychiatry.
-Their team works to improve the well-being of patients.
+LifeStance Health provides mental health services.
+They offer a range of services, including therapy and psychiatry, to help people improve their mental well-being.

 -